Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

 — America's Got Talent (@AGT) August 24, 2017

-The final two acts are on the stage and the AGT judges 2017 get to vote to save one of them, either Eric Jones of The Masqueraders.
-The judges split their votes again among the two acts, so another tie.
-That means it goes back to America’s votes from last night and the act moving on to the semifinals is Eric Jones, so The Masqueraders are eliminated.
+The final two acts were on the stage and it was the turn of the AGT judges 2017 to save one of them, either Eric Jones of The Masqueraders.
+The judges split their votes again among the two acts, resulting to another tie.
+That meant it went back to America’s votes from last night, and the act moving on to the semifinals is Eric Jones, eliminating The Masqueraders.

 What do you think of the results on America’s Got Talent 2017 tonight?